Expand your business into India — without an entity

 - Income greater than INR 5,00,000 to INR 7,50,000 – 10%

 - Income greater than INR 7,50,000 to INR 10,00,000 – 15%

 - Income greater than INR 10,00,000 to INR 12,500,000 – 20%

 - Income greater than INR 12,50,000 to INR 15,00,000 – 25%

 - Income greater than INR 15,00,000 – 30%

 In India, health insurance is a hybrid of public and private insurance.
 Some employees may request a health insurance allowance as part of their compensation.

-Employers in India are required to provide at least six day’s paid sick leave per year.
-Some employers offer unpaid leave for long-term medical issues, but this is not required by law.
+Paid sick leave depends on the state in question, but is usually around 10 days paid leave per year.
+It is quite common for employers to offer unpaid leave for long-term medical issues, but this is not required by law.

 Maternity and paternity leave